mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Columnar vs. Row Oriented Databases
 Columnar databases have become the popular choice for storing analytical data workloads.
 In a nutshell, Column oriented databases, store all values from each column together whereas row oriented databases store all the values in a row together.

-If you need to read MANY rows but only a FEW columns, then Column-Oriented databases are the way to go.
+If you need to read MANY rows but only a
+FEW columns, then Column-Oriented databases are the way to go.
 If you need to read a FEW rows but MANY columns then row oriented databases are better suited.

 ![](./images/row_vs_columnar_representation.png)

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Tez
 [Apache Tez](https://tez.apache.org) (which